thedataincubator/data-science-blogs/python-packages.md

 # Results and Discussion

+The ranking is based on equally weighing its three components: Github (stars and forks), Stack Overflow (tags and questions), and PyPI downloads.
+These were obtained using available APIs and a fork of the `vanity` project.
+Coming up with a comprehensive list of data science packages was tricky - in the end, we scraped three different lists that we thought were representative (see [methods](#Methods) below for details).
+Computing standardized scores for each metric allows us to see which packages stand out in each category (look at `tensorflow`'s Github score!).

 ## `numpy`, `tensorflow`, and `pandas` are top 3

 Due to massive total downloads and strong Stack Overflow activity, the clear